 Next generation sequencing (NGS) technologies using gene panels screen for mutations in a limited number of pre-selected genes.
-NGS using WES enables a more comprehensive analysis that covers the protein coding regions (exons containing more than 80% of disease-causing mutations) and exon-intron boundaries of all human genes.
+NGS using WES enables a more comprehensive analysis that covers the protein coding regions and exon-intron boundaries of all human genes.
+Exons of genes contain more than 80% of disease-causing mutations.

 Coverage may not be uniform in all the genes tested and large rearrangements cannot be reliably detected by these NGS methods.
-Therefore additional testing may be required in mutation-negative patients to exclude this possibility.
+Therefore, sophisticated bioinformatics tools are used to detect copy number changes.
+Additional testing using long-range nanopore sequencing may also be required as part of a research programme in mutation-negative patients.

 WES usually takes 3-6 weeks before a report is provided since the medical scientists who perform the test as part of a multi-disciplinary team also evaluate previous pathology reports, and other information relevant to the genes prioritised for WES.
 All causative gene variants identified are furthermore confirmed with a second method called Sanger sequencing, to ensure accuracy of positive genetic results.